jupyterlab/jupyter-ai/docs/source/users/index.md

 ```

-The provider will be available for both chat and magic usage if it inherits from
+If the new provider inherits from [``BaseChatModel``][BaseChatModel], it will be available
-[``BaseChatModel``][BaseChatModel] or otherwise only in the magic.
+both in the chat UI and with magic commands.
+Otherwise, users can only use the new provider
+with magic commands.

-To plug the new provider you will need declare it via an [entry point](https://setuptools.pypa.io/en/latest/userguide/entry_point.html):
+To make the new provider available, you need to declare it as an [entry point](https://setuptools.pypa.io/en/latest/userguide/entry_point.html):

 ```toml
 # my_package/pyproject.toml